Kame03/KPManager/README.md

 If you have any questions or issues with the plugin, please contact me on GitHub or through my website.

 ### License:
-KPManager is licensed under the GPLv3 License.
+KPManager is licensed under the ACSL License.
-Credits

-This plugin is made by Viktor Milivojević and is open-source.

-Note: If you are using this plugin for commercial purposes, please credit me.

 ### Contributors:
 - [Ruki X Music](https://www.youtube.com/@RukiXMusic): Helped me with icon color pattern and outlines!